quadsproject/quads/README.md

 ### Mapping Internal VLAN Interfaces to Problem Hosts
 You might have noticed that we configure our [Foreman](/templates/foreman) templates to drop `172.{16,17,18,19}.x` internal VLAN interfaces which correspond to the internal, QUADS-managed multi-tenant interfaces across a set of hosts in a cloud assignment.

-The _first two octets_ here can be substituted by the _first two octets of your systems public network_ in order to determine from `validate_env.py --debug` which host internal interfaces have issues or are unreachable.
+The _first two octets_ here can be substituted by the _first two octets of your systems public network_ in order to determine from `quads --validate-env --debug` which host internal interfaces have issues or are unreachable.

 ![validation_1](/image/troubleshoot_validation1.png?raw=true)